Design System

 Outcome

 By the end of the internship, the team had a working system they could actually build with.
 Updates propagated cleanly across mockups, designers stopped guessing at spacing values, and the redesign had a consistent foundation to grow from.
+Beyond building the system, I took on getting the team to actually use it.
+That meant running walkthroughs, answering questions during handoff, and making sure designers felt confident reaching for the system instead of going off on their own.
+Adoption was the real measure of whether the work landed.